 The portrayals of Adrian Veidt, alias Ozymandias, and Laurie Jupiter, the younger

 Silk Spectre, were terribly flat.
-Just as egregious was the decision to animate Dr. Man-hattan using the motion-capture technique instead of simply painting Billy Crudup blue, letting him act onscreen, and limiting the use of computer trickery to the charac-ter's glowing aura and related effects.
-That's half of the major cast right there failing to engage me emotionally and working at odds with my suspension of disbelief — and yes, even dispassionate characters like Veidt and Manhattan should engage me emotionally, which isn't possible when one of them sounds like he's reading off of cue cards while trying to either master or hide some kind of accent and the other's mouth doesn't quite form the words he's speaking most of the time.
+Just as egregious was the decision to animate Dr. Manhattan using motion-capture instead of simply painting Billy Crudup blue, letting him act onscreen, and limiting the use of computer trickery to the character's glowing aura and related effects.
+That's half of the major cast at odds with my suspension of disbelief.
+Even dispassionate characters like Veidt and Manhattan should engage me emotionally, which isn't possible when one of them sounds like he's reading off of cue cards while trying to either master or hide some kind of accent and the other's mouth doesn't quite form the words he's speaking most of the time.
 Your mileage, as they say, may vary; certainly friends of mine have disagreed.

 Watchmen isn't the greatest graphic novel ever produced, nor is it my favorite.
 The dialogue is often melodramatic, and its least satisfying aspect is its climax — not the best place for a weak link in the chain.
 But on the whole it's very, very good, a crowning achievement in the form and certainly one of the few graphic novels that truly reads like a novel.
 It's also an inescapably important locus in the timelines of the superhero genre, the comics medium, and the comic-book industry, at once illuminating, wallowing in, and transcending their interdependent histories in all its pulpy glory.

-If you loved or even simply respect the book, it's almost impossible not to root for the movie because it's all most people will ever know of Watchmen.
+If you loved or even simply respect the book it's almost impossible not to root for the movie, because that's all most people will ever know of Watchmen.
 Of course, as with any adaptation, the book doesn't go away just because the movie exists.
 What frustrated me most about the film is not that it failed completely, because it didn't; it's that based on what Zack Snyder et al. put onscreen the potential was there for it to better reflect the creative mechanics of the graphic novel and to be a much better movie, period.

 Movie posters © 2009 Warner Bros.
 Entertainment.
 Characters and logo TM DC Comics.

-Kindred Posts: El on Earth • Minutes to Midnight • Projections • Ozy Ozy Ozy • Great
+Related: El on Earth • Minutes to Midnight • Projections • Great

-Scott • Live-Action Comics • Webwatching • It's Always Darkest • Not So Frabjous
+Scott • Webwatching • It's Always Darkest • Not So Frabjous